jeanetienne/jeanetienne.github.io/_posts/2017-09-10-xcode-templates.md

 Repeat the same steps for the ViewModel file, then simply paste a regular copy of the `___FILEBASENAME__View.swift` in each template subfolder.
 You can also create a basic XIB file in Xcode and include it in the ugly named folder `XIB filegenerateXIBfile`.
 In the XIB file you may want to edit the XML to add a `FILEBASENAMEASIDENTIFIER` macro to help link it to its base class.

-After all of this, you should end up with the following folder structure:
+Once you've done all of this, you should end up with the following folder structure:
 ```
 📂 View, Model & ViewModel.xctemplate
   📂 base